DroneAreaNetwork/dan-specification/dan-proto-v1.md

 This 16-bit bitmask describes additional DAN capabilities that a peripheral might support.
 Currently, all bits are reserved and this field MUST be zero.

+### DAN-PERIPHERAL-CONFIGURATION-REQUEST-TYPE-ENUM-V1

+This 8-bit enum tells a peripheral the type of configuration request sent by the DAN master, allowing the peripheral to read the appropriate field in DAN-PERIPHERAL-CONFIGURATION-REQUEST-FIELDS-V1.
+The following values are defined.

+- DAN-PERIPHERAL-CONFIGURATION-REQUEST-TYPE-BPS = 0: Configure the bps used
+for all future communication.
+Value is in the "Requested baud rate" field.

 ## Well known DAN command codes